HarrisonSlater/Harri.SchoolDemoAPI/src/Tests/README.md

  - Scenarios for each route/feature in the API
  - Sanity checks/ Smoke checks to be performed after deployment

-# Integration & E2E notes:
+## Integration & E2E notes:
 Both these projects create new students in a real database and clean up after each test.
 This allows for multiple test runs at the same time against a single database as you might have in a shared CI environment, PreProd environment, or even Production environment.

 This is an especially useful property for E2E tests as part of a deployment pipeline to enable Continuous deployment.

 # Contract Tests
-Consumer driven contract tests using pact net: https://github.com/pact-foundation/pact-net.
+Consumer driven contract tests using [Pact Net](https://github.com/pact-foundation/pact-net).

 Tests for StudentApiClient and StudentApiController have been completed so far.